teco-project/teco-core/README.md

 #  `TecoCore`

-The core library for Teco, the open-source Tencent Cloud SDK for Swift.
+The core library of [Teco](https://github.com/teco-project/teco), an open-source Tencent Cloud SDK for Swift.